churia/NLP-sentiment_analysis/README.md

 ### phase1
 Extract aspects and opinion words from text (hotel reviews/comments in Chinese)
 ### phase2
-Analyze the sentiment of a review based on the result of phase1
+Analyze the sentiment of reviews based on the result of phase1